 COVID-19 is a very infectious disease, asymptomatic person can infect others without knowing that he/she has virus.

 It is rather difficult to visualise how virus can spread.
-I found those COVID-19 Infection Risk visualisation videos by NHK very useful in creating safer environment at Rufus House.
+I found those COVID-19 Infection Risk visualisation videos by NHK very useful in creating safer environment.

 What can we do against coronavirus